cljdoc/cljdoc/ops/README.md

 ### What does this do?

-Mostly creating things on AWS:
+Creating various resources on AWS and DigitalOcean:

 - an S3 bucket where HTML documentation is stored
 - a user with a policy that allows updating the bucket contents